-The Company implements stringent, non-discriminatory applicant screenings to ensure not only skills and job match, but diversity in the workforce.
-The Company also continuously studies industry best practices in compensation and benefits to create competitive and attractive employment offers to new hires.
+The Company implements stringent, non-discriminatory applicant screenings to ensure not only skills and job

 Once hired, employees benefit from a strong mentor-mentee approach, where coaching and in-house training are extensively practiced.
 Reporting lines among senior management, middle management, and rank-and-file employees are kept simple and non-bureaucratic to encourage constant communication and learning across all levels.
 These ensure that strong work ethics are passed on and cultivated among the staff.